2020 Greek–Turkish border crisis: March

 The Greek Prime Minister, Kyriakos Mitsotakis, gave an interview to the American network CNN and to the journalist Richard Quest.
 Referring to the Greek-Turkish crisis, he said: "What we are facing at the moment is not essentially the immigration or refugee problem.
 It is a conscious attempt by Turkey to use migrants and refugees as geopolitical pawns to advance its own interests.
 The people trying to cross into Greece do not come from Syria, they do not come from Idlib.
 They lived in Turkey for a long time, most of them speak Turkish fluently.
 They receive the full support of the Turkish government, as it provides them with the means to transport them to the border, and of course Greece does what every sovereign state has the right to do: to protect its borders from any illegal entry.
 That is what we are doing and that is what we will continue to do."

-On the same day, in the sea area of Lesvos, there was an incident between a boat of the Greek and Turkish coast guards, when the latter tried to inject the Greek with an obvious risk of collision.
-In his statements on the incident, the Minister of Shipping of Greece, Giannis Plakiotakis, stated that the men and women of the Coast Guard act in accordance with International Law, while underlining Greece's determination to protect and guard its maritime borders.
+On the same day, in the sea area of Lesvos, there was an incident between a boat of the Greek and Turkish coast guards, when the latter tried to provoke the other increasing the risk of collision.
+In his statements on the incident, the Minister of Shipping of Greece, Giannis Plakiotakis, stated that the men and women of the Coast Guard acted in accordance with International Law, while underlining Greece's determination to protect and guard its maritime borders.